Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Memory-dependent stochastic processes

 As rare events by definition occur far away from typical trajectories, observing them in simulations via the Gillespie method becomes very inefficient.
 One idea towards developing an efficient simulation procedure is by \textit{tilting} or exponential reweighting of trajectory ensembles as suggested by the thermodynamic partition function,

 This reweighting procedure falls under the purview of importance sampling methods framework using the tilting procedure for simulating rare events is discussed in section 3.

 Non-Markov theory, of course, extends beyond the simple semi-Markov processes considered above.
 For instance, process dynamics could depend on one or more hidden variables other than the waiting times.
-We believe that the method shown in this paper is applicable to all processes that relax to well-defined stationary dynamics in the state space including the hidden variables; this might include processes with weakly time-inhomogeneous rates (which become constant in the long-time limit).
+We believe that the method shown in this paper is applicable to all processes that relax to well-defined stationarity in the state space including the hidden variables; this might include processes with weakly time-inhomogeneous rates (which become constant in the long-time limit).
 However, for non-Markov processes with time-inhomogeneous dynamics in the long-time limit, significant changes to the computational method would be required.
-A notable class of such processes are systems related to the elephant and Alzheimer's random walks \cite{ERW_shutz, Kenkre_ERW}, where the dynamics depends on the time-averaged current.
+A notable class of such processes are systems in the spirit of the elephant and Alzheimer's random walks \cite{ERW_shutz, Kenkre_ERW}, where the dynamics depends on the time-averaged current; some related applications can be found in \cite{amnesia_alzhimer_application, Gilchrist_ribosome,sharma_ribosome}.
 Large fluctuation analysis for models of such type may be found, for example, in \cite{Harris_erw, Harris_2015, jack_harris}.
-The extension of the neural reinforcement learning method introduced in this paper to processes of this kind is left to future work.
+Intuitively, dynamics on an extended state space including time-averaged current $j$ is not time homogeneous since a given increment in position space has a decreasing effect on $j$ as time increases.
+For models of this kind ergodicity is often broken; the extension of our method to nonergodic processes is left to future work.